 Regular meetings shall be held at least once each calendar quarter.
 A written proposed agenda and supporting information shall be provided to each Board member seven days in advance of the meeting date.

+Minutes must be taken at all meetings and those minutes must be available to the public, upon request, within a week or so following the meeting.

+Minutes must include the following:

+Members present;

+Motions, proposals, and resolutions discussed and their disposition;

+Results of all votes taken and the vote of each member by name;

+The substance of any topic and any discussion; and

+A reference to any public document which may be discussed.

 Special Meetings